chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

        .. tag server_services_rabbitmq

-       The **rabbitmq** service is used to provide the message queue that is used by the Chef server to get search data to Apache Solr so that it can be indexed for search.
+       The **rabbitmq** service is used to provide the message queue that is used by the Chef Infra Server to get search data to Apache Solr so that it can be indexed for search.

        .. end_tag